ghobs91/Agora/README.md

 ## Features
 - You can log in to a Mastodon, Bluesky, or Nostr account on Agora and it'll pull in your following/followers list from that account, while still allowing you to view/interact with posts from the other 2 protocols using bridges behind the scenes.
 - Intelligently loads your instance's version of a post so that you can like/boost/comment on it without having to think about what instance it's on.
-- I've integrated those bridges into the search, so that if you search for a Bluesky handle like aoc.bsky.social or a nostr users hex code, and it'll automatically know to use the bridges for those protocols and search for the bridged profile.
-You can even search for elonmusk@twitter.com and it'll treat Twitter like another instance, and load up the bridged version of the account!
+- I've integrated those bridges into the search, so that if you search for a Bluesky handle like [aoc.bsky.social](https://agorasocial.app/#/fosstodon.org/a/111133786401697678) or a nostr users hex code like [Jack Dorsey's](https://agorasocial.app/#/fosstodon.org/a/109934331230225572), and it'll automatically know to use the bridges for those protocols and search for the bridged profile.
+You can even search for [elonmusk@twitter.com](https://agorasocial.app/#/fosstodon.org/a/109418526633386531) and it'll treat Twitter like another instance, and load up the bridged version of the account!
-- When you follow a hashtag like #linux, it'll automatically follow the corresponding Lemmy community for that topic, so that for example, you'd see posts from linux@lemmy.ml in your feed.
+- When you follow a hashtag like #linux, it'll automatically follow the corresponding [Lemmy community](https://agorasocial.app/#/fosstodon.org/a/107294672647205675) for that topic in your feed.
 - 👪 Multiple accounts
 - 🪟 Compose window pop-out/in
 - 🌗 Light/dark/auto theme